Welcome to GS1. We're here to help you get your products #RetailReady

 If you are not using a packaging designer, don't worry, you can also use the

 Barcode Manager tool to download the barcode images (a symbol download fee applies).
-These Irish entrepreneurs are #RetailReady with GS1 Daniel Emerson of Stonewell Cider turned his hobby of cider making into a full time business that has enjoyed triple digit growth for several years.
+Join GS1 now These Irish entrepreneurs are #RetailReady with GS1 Daniel Emerson of Stonewell Cider turned his hobby of cider making into a full time business that has enjoyed triple digit growth for several years.
 Rose and Alice Handmade Gifts and Soap made from only the best organic and all natural ingredients and without the chemicals and irritants found in mass-market soaps.
 Read more about our members What happens after I register?

 Once we receive your completed online registration and payment we will process your application.
 You will be issued with your own unique prefix to use for allocating barcodes.
 Your next step is to log on to